nasa/isaac/dense_map/geometry_mapper/readme.md

       nodes:=framestore,localization_node,localization_manager     \
       streaming_mapper:=true output:=screen

-and then enable the localization node by running in a separate
-terminal:

-    rosservice call /loc/ml/enable true

-Alternatively, the streaming mapper can be started first, without localization, as:

-    export ASTROBEE_WORLD=iss
-    export ASTROBEE_ROBOT=bsharp2 # the robot name should be checked source $ASTROBEE_BUILD_PATH/devel/setup.bash
-    source $ISAAC_WS/devel/setup.bash
-    export ISAAC_RESOURCE_DIR=${ISAAC_WS}/src/isaac/resources
-    export ISAAC_CONFIG_DIR=${ISAAC_WS}/src/isaac/config
-    roslaunch $ISAAC_WS/src/dense_map/geometry_mapper/launch/streaming_mapper.launch \
-      sim_mode:=false output:=screen

-Then the localization node can be started separately, with the same environment, including the robot name, as:

-    roslaunch astrobee astrobee.launch mlp:=local llp:=disabled  \
-      nodes:=framestore,localization_node,localization_manager   \
-      output:=screen

-This node should be enabled with a rosservice call as earlier.
+Wait until the textured model is created, which can take a minute.

+Then, in a different terminal, play the bag.
 The localization node will expect the nav cam images to be published on topic ``/hw/cam_nav``.
 If it is on a different topic, such as ``/mgt/img_sampler/nav_cam/image_record``, it needs to be redirected to this one when playing the bag, such as:

-    rosbag play data.bag                                 \
+    rosbag play --clock data.bag                         \
       /mgt/img_sampler/nav_cam/image_record:=/hw/cam_nav \
       /loc/ml/features:=/tmp/features /gnc/ekf:=/tmp/ekf

 Above the /loc/ml/features and /gnc/ekf topics which may exist in the bag are redirected to temporary topics, since the currently started localization node will create new camera pose information.

+The ``--clock`` option should not be missed.

+Then enable the localization node by running in a separate
+terminal:

+    rosservice call /loc/ml/enable true

 #### The streaming mapper configuration file